blakeanneberg/CCNA/CCNA_textbook.md

 - First (numerically lowest) usable address
 - Last (numerically highest) usable address
 - Network braodcast adddress, used as a destination address in a packet and the routers would forward a copy of that one packet to all hosts in the classful network.
-- The steops to find network number and network broadcast address etc
+- The steps to find network number and network broadcast address etc
 1. Determin the class A, B or C based on the first octet
 2. Mentally divide the netowkr and host octets based on the class
 3. To find the network number, change the IP address's host octets to 0